Xorbit17/eink-display-server/dashboard/context-templates/image-classifier.md

 You will output one of the keys in the preceding list depending on the type of content of the image.

-# Quality checklists (choose the strongest matching tier)
+# Quality classification (choose the strongest matching tier)

 ## **`VERY_GOOD`**
 - Main subject (typically a person/pet) is tack-sharp; eyes crisp if a face.